 Extra Help for Low-Income Beneficiaries

-The new Medicare drug benefit has several levels of help for people with Medicare who have limited resources.
+The Medicare drug program has several levels of help for people with Medicare who have limited resources.
 In addition, many states are providing added help to residents—including, in some cases, residents who don't qualify for Medicare's low-income assistance.

-From Families USA: Background Pieces on the Low-Income Subsidy and Who Might Qualify
+Background Pieces on The Low-Income Subsidy and Who Might Qualify:

-Whether a low-income Medicare beneficiary qualifies for added help from the program—and how much extra help he or she might receive—will depend on several factors, including:
+Whether a low-income Medicare beneficiary qualifies for added help from the program—and how much extra help he or she might receive—depends on several factors, including:

 - whether he or she lives in a long-term care facility;

 The pieces listed below are designed to help people sort through the various levels of help for low-income beneficiaries.
 If there's any question about whether a beneficiary can qualify for help, he or she should go ahead and apply—applying is free, and the savings can be substantial.

 The New Medicare Drug Benefit: How Much Will You Pay? includes tables that detail the basic benefit, as well as the low-income benefit, for those who are and aren't enrolled in Medicaid. (updated March 2007)

 Extra Help for Your Drug Costs: Do You Qualify? helps low-income beneficiaries determine whether they will be able to receive extra help with drug costs under the new law, whether they are or are not also enrolled in Medicaid (updated March 2007).